hasemac/tokamak_equilibrium/doc/tracing_guiding_center_orbit.md

 3. (calculate $v_{\perp}$ and $v_{//}$ from $E_{\perp}$ and $E_{//}$)
 4. (calculate $\alpha$ from $v_{//}$)
 5. calculate $\boldsymbol{v}_{d}$
-6. Solve the equation with Rungekutta.
+6. Solve the equation with Runge-Kutta.

 ## $\nabla B$ drift and curvature drift